Venice on the clothesline

-They are not normally included in guidebooks, but to me Venice sights on the clothesline count among the major attractions of the lagoon city.
+Venice on the clothesline does not have its own chapter in the guidebooks, but to me it ranges among the major attractions of the lagoon city.

-That makes clothesline studies so highly entertaining and recommendable as one of the free characteristic Venice sights.
+That makes clothesline studies so highly entertaining and recommendable as one of the characteristic and free Venice sights.